tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-qolibri.md

 EPWING (electronic publishing WING) is a dictionary format that was allegedly utilized in portable electronic dictionaries.

-Qolibri is much better than Yomichan at searching a big number of dictionaries at the same time.
+Qolibri is much better than Rikaitan at searching a big number of dictionaries at the same time.
-If you try to use more than 5 dictionaries with Yomichan, it quickly becomes very cluttered and hard to navigate.
+If you try to use more than 5 dictionaries with Rikaitan, it quickly becomes very cluttered and hard to navigate.
 Qolibri lists all dictionaries you have on a sidebar.
 It is easy to jump between them if you need to.